 Reduce my waste.

-I have been working on reducing my waste last year but I want commit to do more this year.
+I have been working on reducing my waste last year, but I want to commit to doing more this year.

 What are your resolutions for 2018?